-An eligible member who wishes to request days from the sick leave bank shall submit a request on the appropriate District form located on Benefit Solver within 30 days after returning to work.
+An eligible member who wishes to request days from the sick leave bank shall submit a request to Lily Galindo, Benefits Risk Management Coordinator within 30 days after returning to work.
 The following information must be provided:

 - 1. A statement signed by the member attesting to the fact that the condition that necessitated the request was not a preexisting condition as defined by sick leave bank guidelines. - 2.
 A completed attending physician's statement that includes: - (a) Identification of the nature of the illness and/or extent of injury and certification that the employee is unable to perform regularly assigned duties. - (b) Date of initial onset of the condition. - (c) Anticipated date the employee will be eligible to return to work. - (d) Days, if any, for follow-up examinations.
 The board of directors may limit the number of these days that will be reimbursed by the sick leave bank.